Quilled paper Easter eggs

 I usually try to do something a little different each year for my Easter eggs, so Jo and I were brainstorming recently about traditional crafts that we could apply to the gloriously versatile Easter egg.
 We decided to give paper quilling a try, and I did a test run this week.
 I’m so happy with how they came out that I just had to share it with you all.

 Paper quilling is something I’ve been wanting to try my hand at for a while.
 It’s appealing not only because of the fun things you can create, but also because it takes minimal supplies to get started.
 You just need some ordinary white glue, a toothpick, and a pack of quilling paper.
 Quilling paper is basically long strips of paper that are super thin and come in any color imaginable.
 I love just looking at it!

 There are lots of great paper quilling books that can teach you some amazing techniques and patterns, but for this project I’m going to show you some quick basics that will enable you to make a bunny, duck, and flower design for your Easter eggs.

-Keep on going until the whole paper is wrapped, then just slide it off the toothpick.
+Keep on going, wrapping tightly, until the whole strip is wrapped.
 The length of paper you’ll use will depend on how big of a circle you want.
-For my Easter designs, I used 8″ of paper for the larger coils and 4″ for the smaller ones.
+For my Easter designs, I used 8″ strips of paper for the larger coils and 4″ for the smaller ones.

 If you’re aiming for an exact size, you may need to tighten or loosen the coil a little to get it just right.
 Then use a toothpick to apply a little dot of ordinary white glue to the end of the paper.
 Use your finger to hold it in place for a few seconds until it dries.